 But I must go on with my story.
 Soon after I left home, there came a stranger to reside in the neighborhood.
-Hitherto, as there was little or no travel through our quiet valley, it had not been thought necessary to have a house of public entertainment.
-All who came that way were welcome to the hospitalities of our firesides.
+Hitherto, as there was little or no travel through our quiet valley, it had not been thought recessary to have a house of public entertainment, All who came that way were welcome to the hospitalities of our firesides.
 A stranger came to establish one.
-It would, he said, induce travellers to visit the neighborhood, when it was known that there was a good publichouse on the road.
+It would, he said, induce travellers to visit the neighborhood, when it was known that there was a good publicliouse on the road.
 He was welcomed with kindness, and took up his abode among us.
-It soon began to be whispered that the new tavern did not de pend so much upon the custom of strangers as that of our own citizens,
+It soon began to be whispered that the new tavern did not de pend so much upon the custom of stran-